kelwSagashi/POO---UFOPA-2023-projetos-Java/README.md

 - ```String[] args``` is an array of String objects that holds any command-line arguments passed to the program.

 ## Constructor
-The constructor methods help in the construction of the object where to define the attributes of the object/class.
+The constructor methods help in the construction of the object.
+This is where the object/class attributes are defined.

 In java, the constructor is done like this: